zenml-io/blog.zenml.io/_posts/2022-06-17-github-actions-orchestrator.md

 ### Create a resource group

-[Resource groups](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview#resource-groups) are an Azure concept that allows us to bundle different resources that share a similar lifecycle.
+[Resource groups](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview#resource-groups) are a concept in Azure that allows us to bundle different resources that share a similar lifecycle.
+We'll create a new resource group for this tutorial so we'll be able to differentiate them from other resources in our account and easily delete them at the end.

 Go to [the Azure portal](https://portal.azure.com/#home), click the hamburger button in the top left to open up the portal menu.
 Then, hover over the `Resource groups` section until a popup appears and click on the `+ Create` button:
 ![Resource group step 1](../assets/posts/github-actions-orchestrator/resource_group_0.png)